What Is Cash Surrender Value? A Guide to Understanding Your Policy

 Cash Value vs. Cash Surrender Value

-Many wonder if it’s correct to use the terms ‘cash value’ and ‘cash surrender value’ interchangeably.
-These terms are essentially synonymous, but there is one instance when they’re not.
-Most universal life insurance policies include a period of time called the ‘surrender period’ where you’ll be charged surrender fees if you terminate your policy.
-These surrender periods are often 10 to 15 years in length, but some can be shorter in policies issued earlier.
+Many people question whether the terms ‘cash value’ and ‘cash surrender value’ can be used interchangeably.
+These terms are essentially the same, except for one specific scenario.
+In most universal life insurance policies, a ‘surrender period’ exists, during which the insurance company charges surrender fees if you cancel your policy.
+These surrender periods typically last 10 to 15 years, though they can be shorter in policies issued earlier.

-If you surrender your policy during the surrender period of a universal life insurance policy, the insurance company will take your cash value and deduct the surrender fees established in the universal life insurance contract.
-These fees can be quite expensive (especially if you surrender a policy in the first few years) but slowly decline over the surrender penalty time period of the contract.
-This situation is where the surrender value of a universal life insurance policy won’t equal accumulated cash value.
-In whole life insurance contracts, the cash value and the surrender value are equal from day one.
-Only policy loans or interest owed on a policy will reduce the cash value of a whole life insurance policy.
+During the surrender period of a universal life insurance policy, if you decide to surrender your policy, the insurance company will subtract the surrender fees, as stipulated in the universal life insurance contract, from your cash value.
+These fees can be substantial, particularly if you surrender the policy in the initial years, but they gradually decrease over the contract’s surrender penalty period.
+It is in this context that the surrender value of a universal life insurance policy may not match the accumulated cash value.
+For whole life insurance contracts, however, the cash value and surrender value are identical from the outset.
+Only outstanding policy loans or interest due on a policy will diminish the cash value of a whole life insurance policy.

 How to Calculate Your Cash Surrender Value